CASE FILE #BLPD-1971-01-01-001

 FULL CASE FILE

-The Dark Path of Andre Jones and Freddie Tiller: A True Crime Narrative
+The Sinister Legacy of Andre Jones and Freddie Tiller

-In November 1978, the brutality escalated.
-Jones murdered Michael and Dora Wallace in their home, decapitating Michael and stabbing Dora before setting their house ablaze.
-Although he confessed, Jones was never tried for these murders.
+The bloodshed continued in November 1978 when Jones murdered Michael and Dora Wallace in their home.
+Michael was decapitated, and Dora was stabbed to death before their house was set ablaze.
+Although Jones confessed to these murders, he was never tried for them.

-The crescendo of violence reached its peak on April 30, 1979.
-Jones and Tiller's killing spree began with the murder of Richard Stoltz, a 63-year-old World War II veteran.
-In a chilling encounter, Tiller, armed with a gun provided by Jones, shot Stoltz in the left eye during a robbery, killing him instantly.
-Witness to this brutal act was Lori Elem, Tiller's cousin and Jones's girlfriend, whose testimony would later prove pivotal.
+The violence escalated on April 30, 1979, when Jones and Tiller embarked on a killing spree.
+Their first victim was 63-year-old Richard Stoltz, a World War II veteran.
+While stacking bricks in the back of a pickup truck, Stoltz was approached by Tiller, who, armed with a gun supplied by Jones, shot Stoltz in the left eye after a failed robbery attempt.
+Lori Elem, Tiller's cousin and Jones's girlfriend, witnessed the murder and later testified against them.

 Sources

-For further reading and references, visit the original Wikipedia article on Andre Jones and Freddie Tiller.
+For further details, visit the original Wikipedia article.

 RECENT DEVELOPMENTS